 It would seem logical that psychological support is a priority.
 However, this is only part of the answer.
 Before the “stress load” of war, flight and resettlement takes a heavy toll on people’s health, there are many things that can lessen it.
 Reducing the burden of post-migration stressors is essential.
 Both with regard to good-enough conditions for recovery, and to the efficacy of psychological support.

-We all have a natural capacity for resilience – the ability to live through serious hardship without developing mental health problems.
-In order for this capacity to unfold, we need to be able to put it into action.
+There are many ways each of us can contribute to an environment that fosters resilience.
+We all have the capacity for resilience.
+In order for it to unfold, we need to be able to put it into action.
 And this is where our environment plays an important role.

 - Access to resources for a healthy and productive life, for example sufficiently safe housing and meaningful occupations.

 - Experiences of being in control of our lives, for example opportunities to make choices based on what is important to us.

 - Opportunities to be recognized for our skills and competencies, and to use them to contribute to our communities.